akostrik/stage_telegram_python/README.md

 - Errors of OpenAI analisys, which may be improuved :
   * by cross-analysis by several language models
   * by learning
-- The length of an examined Telegram message is limited (see [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length
+- The length of an examined message is limited (see [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length
-- The learning service is limited to 5 examples par a request (but if the message, the examples and the OpenAI response are altogether longer than [_The maximal lenth of OpenAI request_]((https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)) parameter, then less than 5 examples)
+- The learning service is limited to 5 examples par a request (but if the message, the examples and the OpenAI response are altogether longer than [_The maximal lenth of OpenAI request_]((https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)) parameter, then the learninh is limites to less than 5 examples)
 - OpenAI is paying

 ### The limits related to Telegram